Rock Hudson: Public image

+Hudson became a celebrated sex symbol of Hollywood from the 1950s to the 1960s.
+His personality and looks defined traditional masculinity for millions of his spectators and followers.

 Personal life

 While his career developed, Hudson and his agent, Henry Willson, kept the actor's personal life hidden from the public.
 In 1955, Confidential magazine threatened to publish an exposé about Hudson's secret homosexuality.
 Willson stalled this by disclosing information about two of his other clients: Rory Calhoun's years in prison, and the arrest of Tab Hunter at a party in 1950.
-According to some colleagues, Hudson's homosexual activity was well known in Hollywood throughout his career, and former co-stars Julie Andrews, Mia Farrow, Elizabeth Taylor, and Susan Saint James claimed that they knew of his homosexuality and kept Hudson's secret for him, as did friends Audrey Hepburn and Carol Burnett.
+According to some colleagues, Hudson's homosexual activity was well known in Hollywood throughout his career, and celebrity friends Julie Andrews, Mia Farrow, Elizabeth Taylor, Susan Saint James, Audrey Hepburn, and Carol Burnett said they had known about his homosexuality and kept it a secret for him.